AndrewAtLarge/BibUpdate/README.rst

   In *warning mode*, with the -w option,  you are just "warned" when changes are being made to an entry.
 That is, when papers are found (with changes) or when they are missed and bibupdate_ thinks that they are not preprints.
-In *quiet mode*, with the -q option, the program only reports when something goes wrong.
+In *quiet mode*, with the -qq option, the program only reports when something goes wrong.

--r  --replace         replace existing bibtex file
+-r  --replace         replace the existing bibtex file with the updated version

   Replace the existing BibTeX_ file with the updated file.
-A backup version of the original BibTeX_ is made with a .bak extension.
+A backup version of the original BibTeX_ is made with a .bak extension. it is also possible to specify the output filename as the lst argument to bibupdate.

 BibTeX fields
 -------------